More than a run: How women’s running clubs foster community

 She Runs Cardiff hold weekly meet ups at Roath and Llandaff.

-Anna-Jane explains that having a welcoming atmosphere is at the heart of the club’s philosophy.
+Anna-Jane explains that having a welcoming atmosphere is what she strives for.
 “We have a hashtag ‘party in the back’ which is where even the slowest people don’t get left behind.
 We wanted to make it about actually going out and socialising, rather than it being about your times and speeds,” says Anna-Jane.

 Running clubs are also a great way to stay motivated.
 Having people to keep you accountable and having a place to go to exercise can create a sense of belonging.